About the Funeral Cost & Burial Expense Analyzer

 Transparency

-Data sources, research methodology, affiliate relationships, and the limitations of the information are all disclosed.
+Data sources, research methodology, affiliate relationships, and the limitations of the information are all disclosed and illustrated in state-level guides like our overview of Connecticut funeral costs in 2026.
 When something is uncertain or varies significantly, a range is presented and the reason explained.
 When something is not known, the site says so.

 Trust must be earned, especially on a topic this sensitive.
-Here is how this site works to earn yours:
+Here is how this site works to earn yours, whether you are reading a national guide or a state page like our breakdown of Vermont funeral costs and options:

 - Cited sources: Cost data comes from NFDA surveys, FCA publications, FTC regulations, state funeral regulatory boards, and publicly available General Price Lists.
-Sources are attributed throughout the site.
+Sources are attributed throughout the site, and consumer-rights coverage includes the right to buy a casket elsewhere without an extra fee.

 - Editorial standards: A detailed editorial standards page documents the research process, content review cycle, and correction policy.